ericpante/bioinfo/3_RADseq_exercises.md

 ```
 We'll look at the report and the outfiles.
 Please open the files named `pedicularis_stats.txt` and `pedicularis.loci`.
 Now put your seatbelt on: we'll look at the `pedicularis.vcf` file.
 Here is the doc to read it: https://samtools.github.io/hts-specs/VCFv4.2.pdf.

-## first run
+## First run

 Run in triplicate : choose a file and split it in three chuncks : `split -l929328 SRR1754715.fastq slice`.
 Check the number of sequences for each replicate with `grep` and `wc`(with a pipe) as seen previously.

-Create your `param` file : ìpyrad -n test`creates param-test.txt.
+Create your `param` file : `ipyrad -n test` creates `param-test.txt`.
 I've put an example in the github.
 Parameters by default, except of course paths.
 Let's make vary the depth of coverage for parameters [11] and [12] ; check and change parameter [13] accordingly.
 Since we have 3 slices, let's set [21] to 3.

-## playing with the parameters
+## Playing with the parameters

 1. 6 : the default
 2. 12: double the default